HyeonjunSim/pi-top-battery-status/README.md

 ![Alt text](screenshot.jpg?raw=true "battery charge")

 The battery status is displayed on the desktop panel.

+The current version of the program works on the latest Raspian Jessie and the PIXEL desktop, but needs to be reinstalled after upgrading to PIXEL.
+The program also works on pi-topOS.

 **You must be user pi to install and use the program.**
 Make sure that i2c is enabled in raspi-config.